G-Research/dgraph-lanl-csr/SPARK.md

 Obviously, these helper methods make code much more readable.

-It is available through the [spark-extension](https://github.com/G-Research/spark-extension#using-spark-extension) dependency (≥1.3.0).
+It is available through the [G-Research/spark-extension](https://github.com/G-Research/spark-extension#using-spark-extension) dependency (≥1.3.0).

 ## Modelling the graph

 Each input file has its corresponding entity (node type) in the schema depicted by boxes.
-Users (`User`), computers (`Computer`) and users logged in to a particular computer (`ComputerUser`) are modeled as specific entities, whereas in the input dataset they are mentioned in the files but not explicitly defined.
+Users (`User`), computers (`Computer`) and users logged in to a particular computer (`ComputerUser`) are modeled as specific entities, whereas in the input dataset they are referenced but not explicitly defined.

 ![...](schema.png)

 ## Transforming the dataset

+This dataset has non-temporal entities (`User`, `Computer`, `ComputerUser`) and temporal events (`AuthEvent`, `ProcessEvent`, `DnsEvent`, `CompromiseEvent`, `FlowDuration`).

 ### Users, computers and computer users

-First we generate the users, computers and computer user instances by taking all users, computers and user/computer co-occurrences that occur in the dataset.
+First we generate the users, computers and computer user instances by taking all user and computer occurrences, as well as all user/computer co-occurrences in the dataset.
 For instance, user ids can be found in the `srcUser` and `dstUser` property of `auth`, as well as the `user` property of `proc` and `red`.

 These entities have no `time` component, other than the entities that later represent the input files.